50 bargains under $50 to get you through the NT summer

 49. Swim at Lake Mary Ann, Tennant Creek

-Lake Mary Ann is a cool oasis, located just five kilometres north of Tennant Creek.
+Lake Mary Ann is a cool oasis, located just 5km north of Tennant Creek.
 This man-made lake is a pleasant surprise in the rugged Central Australian environment, offering an ideal picnic spot for locals and tourists alike.

 50. Poolside cocktail at Crowne Plaza Alice Springs Lasseters